U.S. - MEXICO BORDER PHILANTHROPY PARTNERSHIP

 Picture

 J.C.
-Thomas III, Secretary | Solana Beach, California
+Thomas III, Treasurer | Solana Beach, California

 Assistant Director Development Services Department, City of San Diego